jahnavikrishna21/Sales-Analysis-PowerBI/README.md

 - Sales by Category (Donut Chart)
 - Top 5 Cities by Sales
 - Interactive filtering and data exploration

+##  Key Insights

+- The West region generated the highest total sales.
+- Technology category contributes the largest share of revenue.
+- The top 5 cities account for a significant portion of total sales.
+- Sales are concentrated in  major metropolitan areas.

+These insights help businesses identify high-performing regions and optimize  thier sales strategies.

 ## Dashboard Preview